jayzheng98/jayzheng98.github.io/_notes/Online Programming.md

     maze[n][m]=0;   // Restore step and mark (Whether backtracking is needed depends on the actual situation) }
 ```

 2. If the entrance is not unique, use "for" loops (usually 2) in the main func to traverse all the entrances.<br>
-   - *"**BM57 Number of islands**" needs to use loops to find '1' to define the entrance of an island.
-Every time we pass in a position in an island, '0' should be set first, but it cannot be restored to '1' after passing out!
+   - ***BM57 Number of islands** needs to use loops to find 1 to define the entrance of an island.
+Every time we pass in a position in an island, 0 should be set first, but it cannot be restored to 1 after passing out!
 Otherwise, we would enter the same island multiple times during the loops.)*

 ### HJ67 & HJ89 24点游戏 (24-point game)
 1. Use array "rec" to mark whether the number is used to achieve the full arrangement：